uQr/cordova-docs/getting-started/get-started-first-mobile-app.md

 ## <a id="tailor"></a>Tailor the app to a platform

 The code that you used to get the device's location works pretty well across all platforms, but what if it didn't?
-What if you had to write extra code to get the location of a iOS device?
+What if you had to write extra code to get the location of an iOS device?

 This is where the **merges** folder becomes useful.
 We touched on that folder earlier in this article.
 Now let's try a few basic things.